Skip to main content

 Use Harness AI to create and configure your cloud provider and code repository connectors before you create a workspace:

 For easier access and token management, use the OIDC (OpenID Connect) option in the Credentials panel.
 This allows your connector to assume roles with permissions set in your Cloud Provider, updated only by authorized users.
-For more details, visit the Use OIDC tab.
+Go to the Use OIDC tab for setup details.

 Once you have configured your connectors, create a workspace and select those connectors in the New Workspace wizard.